vaidyaprasad84/marketing/vipanan/mta/heuristics/README.md

 So if we revisit the journey same as above

 Facebook > Google > Email > Direct > Conversion.
 The sale credit in this case will go to Email Channel instead of Direct channel.

+However if the journey were:

+Direct > Conversion or Direct > Direct > Converion.
+Than the sale credit will go to Direct as there is no other channel involved.